vikram0095/vic_glacier_model/README.md

 # VIC-glacier model
 # General Notes
 VIC-glacier model is an integration glacier model with Variable infiltration capacity (VIC) Hydrological model.
 The glacier model implements a temperature index approach for calculating melt from glaciers and a volume area scaling equation for dynamic evolution of glacier with time.
-The details of the model are discussed in manuscript for this model.

 # Files
 “track_snowmelt.m” : This file implements snowmelt tracking algorithm based on Li et al 2013.
 “tindex_model.m”: Implements the glacier model as discussed in methods section of main paper.